Nonmonotonic inelastic tunneling spectra due to surface spin excitations in ferromagnetic junctions: Elastic and inelastic contributions to the tunneling current

-The processes in Fig.~3a and 3b correspond to the first term in the square brackets in Eq. (\ref{I_AP}) which determines the current at positive voltages where the Fermi energy in the left system is higher than that in the right one.
-The process in Fig.~3a has been already discussed in the introduction for the case of half-metallic ferromagnets (Fig.~1).
+The processes in Fig.~4a and 4b correspond to the first term in the square brackets in Eq. (\ref{I_AP}) which determines the current at positive voltages, when the Fermi level in the left system is higher than that in the right one.
+The process in Fig.~4a has been already discussed in Sec. \ref{sec_overview} for the case of half-metallic ferromagnets (Fig.~1).
 As both initial and final electron states belong to the majority bands, the corresponding contribution to the current is proportional to $\rho_{MM}$ (\ref{MM}) and the magnon spectral density at the right side of the junction $\Omega_r$ (\ref{Omega}).
 Note that the similar interaction of the minority electrons cannot give rise to the magnon emission because it would result in the magnetic moment of the right system bigger than that in the ground state.
-However the minority magnon-assisted transport (proportional to $\rho_{mm}$ (\ref{mm})) can be realised in a way shown in Fig.~3b: In the course of the exchange scattering, a hot minority (spin-down) electron from the left side excites a majority (spin-up) electron from the same side above the Fermi level of the right system enabling the latter to occupy an empty state in the spin-up (minority) conduction band in the right ferromagnet.
-At the same time, a spin-wave excitation of the majority (spin-up) Fermi sea is created on the left side of the junction, and the corresponding contribution to the current (\ref{I_AP}) is proportional to the magnon spectral density at the left boundary $\Omega_l$ (\ref{Omega}).
-The processes in Fig.~3c and 3d are generated in negatively biased junctions and described by the second term in the square brackets in Eq. (\ref{I_AP}).
-Although they look similar to those shown in Fig.~3a and 3b, in general there is no symmetry because the magnon spectral densities at the left and right boundaries may not be identical: $\Omega_r\not =\Omega_l$.
+However the minority magnon-assisted transport [proportional to $\rho_{mm}$ (\ref{mm})] can be realised in a way shown in Fig.~4b: In the course of the exchange interaction, a minority (spin-down) electron from the left side excites a majority (spin-up) electron from the same side above the Fermi level in the right system.
+The latter occupies an empty state in the spin-up (minority) conduction band in the right ferromagnet, while a spin-wave excitation of the majority (spin-up) Fermi sea is created on the left side of the junction.
+The corresponding contribution to the current (\ref{I_AP}) is proportional to the magnon spectral density at the left boundary $\Omega_l$ (\ref{Omega}).
+The processes in Fig.~4c and 4d are generated in negatively biased junctions and described by the second term in the square brackets in Eq. (\ref{I_AP}).
+Although they look similar to those shown in Fig.~4a and 4b, in general there is no symmetry because the magnon spectral densities at the left and right boundaries need not to be identical: $\Omega_r\not =\Omega_l$.

 For the parallel alignment of the magnetic moments, when the majority electrons in both ferromagnets are spin-up ones, one can obtain the following expression for the inelastic current: